 We support people throughout the English-speaking world through phone support or Skype.

-Positive Psychology is the scientific study of the strengths and virtues that enable individuals and communities to thrive.
-The field of positive psychology is founded on the belief that each of us wants to live a meaningful and fulfilling life.
+A positive approach is the scientific study of the strengths and virtues that enable individuals and communities to thrive.
+The field of positive approaches is founded on the belief that each of us wants to live a meaningful and fulfilling life.
 We want to cultivate what is best within ourselves and to enhance our experiences of work, love and play.
 Positive Psychology is accepted worldwide.
 It has even been endorsed by President Obama.
-He lobbied for Positive Psychology experts to work with the United States military to address the high rates of posttraumatic stress disorder and suicide rates among army soldiers.
-The program, used throughout the army to promote psychological resilience, teaches 40,000 United States Army drill sergeants how to deal with the crisis of suicide that has overtaken the troops.
+He lobbied for Positive approach experts to work with the United States military to address the high rates of posttraumatic stress disorder and suicide rates among army soldiers.
+The program, used throughout the army to promote resilience, teaches 40,000 United States Army drill sergeants how to deal with the crisis of suicide that has overtaken the troops.

 You can count on Mental Health Support Service